m0dd0/PythonPhysicsEngine/README.md

     # alternatively: view.render_all(world.bodies) to render everything in one call
 ```

-For a full working example, see the examples in the `examples/` folder.
+For a full working example, see the examples in the [`examples/`](examples) folder.
 The examples also showcase more features like debug drawing, profiling tools, and different controllers.

 The library is thoroughly documented with docstrings and type hints.
-A dedicated documentation site might be added in the future.
+A dedicated documentation website might be added in the future.

 ## Project Structure
 A quick overview of the project structure: